appsmithorg/appsmith/contributions/ServerSetup.md

 3. Load your env file by going to the EnvFile Tab in the Run/Debug configuration settings for your server.
 <img width="1067" alt="Screenshot 2021-03-03 at 1 49 17 PM" src="https://user-images.githubusercontent.com/458946/109775238-451c8d80-7c27-11eb-98ad-61fc33082b63.png">

-## Conifuration settings for version 2021.1.2 (Community Edition) IntelliJ IDEA
+## Configuration settings for version 2021.1.2 (Community Edition) IntelliJ IDEA

 After configuring settings as mentioned above, please also add the following to your IntelliJ IDEA setup.